Email your City Councilor Today!

 Tell them that Atlantans reject Mayor Reed’s anti-vending bill.

-In March, Mayor Reed began a “scorched earth” campaign against local vendors, shutting down and throwing out all vendors working on public property.
-These Atlantans have been out of work for seven months, despite a court telling the Mayor three times to let them vend.
+In March 2013, Mayor Reed began a “scorched earth” campaign against Atlanta’s vendors, forcing every sidewalk vendor operating by Turner Field to shut down right before baseball’s Opening Day.
+Many of these Atlantans have been out of work for over a year, and their customers have had to endure fewer choices and higher prices.
 We need your help to get these vendors back to work.

 Please contact Mayor Reed at (404) 330-6100 or tweet him @KasimReed and tell him, “Let the vendors get back to work.”

 And please, help us protect our livelihoods by signing the petition.